 The Yin and Yang of Truth/Falsehoods.

-There is no absolute truth, no absolute falsehood, which means in everything you can find both truth and falsehood.
+There is no absolute truth, no absolute falsehood, which means you can find truth and falsehood in everything.

-This is a very very important fact since it means: you can discover the truth within everything.
+This is a significant fact since it means that you can discover the truth within everything.
 It’s a matter of perspective.

-Many Taoist teachings are weaved into the fabric of society itself; you will find many references and aspects of Taoism even within western culture.
+Many Taoist teachings are woven into society’s fabric; you will find many references and aspects of Taoism even within western culture.

 A Taoist embraces the negative as much as the positive since (think yin and yang) it all plays a part in opening up our understanding and spreading the truth.